 Dr. John Barrett received his M.B. and B.S. degrees from the Medical College of St. Bartholomew’s Hospital, London in 1968, and his M.D. degree from University of London in 1975.
-From 1978 to 1988 he was head of the department of hematology at Charing Cross and Westminster Medical School, London, and from 1988 to 1993 he was professor of hematological medicine at the Hammersmith Hospital, London.
+From 1982 to 1988 he was Professor of Hematology and Head of the Department of Hematology at Charing Cross and Westminster Medical School, London, and from 1988 to 1993 he was Professor of Hematological Medicine at the Hammersmith Hospital, London.
 Dr. Barrett joined the NHLBI in 1993, as the chief of the Bone Marrow Stem Cell Allotransplantation Section of the Hematology Branch.
-He has received numerous honors for his contributions to hematology and stem cell transplantation including awards from the National Institutes of Health and the National Health Service UK.
+He has received numerous honors for his contributions to hematology and stem cell transplantation including awards from the National Institutes of Health, the National Health Service UK and the 2016 award from the American College of Physicans for science as it relates to medicine.
 Dr. Barrett was elected a Fellow of the Royal College of Physicians in 1998.
-He has authored over 300 original scientific articles, and nearly 150 reviews, editorials, and book chapters.
+He has authored over 350 original scientific articles, and nearly 150 reviews, editorials, and book chapters.
 He serves on numerous journal editorial boards and is the Editor in Chief for Cytotherapy.
-Dr. Barrett is a member of the Royal Society of Medicine, British Society for Haematology, American Society of Hematology, American Society for Blood and Bone Marrow Transplantation (for which he served as President in 2010), and International Society for Cell Therapy, among other organizations.
+Dr. Barrett is a member of the British Society for Haematology, American Society of Hematology, American Society for Blood and Bone Marrow Transplantation (for which he served as President in 2010), and International Society for Cell Therapy, among other organizations.

 As a physician-scientist, Dr. Barrett also leads a basic science program to better understand the nature of the interaction of acute leukemias with the patient’s immune system.
-An emerging concept from this work is that leukemia cells develop multiple ways to switch off the immune response that might otherwise overwhelm the leukemic process.
-Understanding these mechanisms of “immune editing” should lead to ways to re-establish immune control of the leukemia by combining standard chemotherapy with immunotherapy to boost patients’ own anti-leukemia defenses and preventing relapse of the leukemia.
+An emerging concept from this work is that leukemia cells develop multiple ways to switch off the immune response that might otherwise successfully eradicate the leukemia.
+Understanding these mechanisms of “immune editing” should lead to ways to re-establish immune control of the leukemia by combining standard chemotherapy with immunotherapy to boost the patients’ own anti-leukemia defenses and preventing relapse of the leukemia.
 Furthermore the group plans to develop a comprehensive knowledge of the antigens on leukemia cells that render them targets for immune attack.
 This is the basis for generating powerful leukemia-specific killer cells that could enhance the GVL response after transplant and eventually extend to the treatment of patients in remission from leukemia to prevent relapse of their disease.
-The laboratory is already using a similar antigen-refinement strategy to develop anti-virus T-cells from stem cell transplant donors.
-These cells can target the viruses that normally lie dormant in an individual but can cause problems following transplantation when the subject is in a weakened immune state.